lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

 * **Response Value**:
     * `PurgeImagesResp`: An object detailing the results of the purge operation (e.g., which images were successfully deleted, any errors).
 * **Side Effects**:
-    * Logs the purge request with image list, force, and noprune flags.
     * Calls `self.agent.purge_images()`, which involves:
         * **Image Deletion**: Removing the specified images from the local image store.
         * May produce events related to image deletion.